Seals: Mrs Amanda Tickel & Dr Rose Lerner

 Within the year, we teach specific, longer units of work on narrative writing, explanation writing and persuasive writing based on key texts.

-Reading: During the day, there will be many opportunities for children to read.
-Some children will be heard to read on a one-to-one basis, regularly.
-We also teach reading skills through daily “Guided Reading”, where children rotate experience different activities linked to developing their reading and comprehension.
+Reading: The children have a daily 20 minute session for quiet, sustained reading.
+Some children will also be heard to read on a one-to-one basis, regularly.
+We also teach reading skills through “Guided Reading”, where children learn new vocabulary, enjoy reading a class novel, and develop their inference and interpretation skills

 Spelling: Spelling is taught daily for 15 minutes focusing on specific letter patterns, focus on spelling rules and learning words from the Yr 5 & Yr 6 curriculum.